BRP Salvador Abcede

+History

 It was upgraded under the Patrol Killer Medium-Republic of the Philippines (PKM-RP) Program of 2010 by Propmech Corp., the program includes the reinforcement of its hull, replacing the engines, radar, navigation and communication systems, and changing the weapons fit-out to include crane and space for rubber boats.

 The ship was part of the Philippine Navy contingent during the US-Philippines CARAT 2012 sea-phase exercises.

 In April 2016, in line with the Philippine Navy Standard Operating Procedures #08, the boat was reclassified as the patrol craft BRP Salvador Abcede (PC-114), and was assigned with the Littoral Combat Force, Philippine Fleet.

 The ship was retired from service on 1 March 2021 after 24 years of service with the Philippine Navy.

+On January 27, 2024, a bid was launched by the Bureau of Fisheries and Aquatic Resources to repair and refurbish the ship.

-Technical Details
+Technical details

 The ship was originally powered by 2 MTU MD 16V 538 TB90 diesel engines with total output of 6,000 horsepower.
 From 2011, Propmech was contracted to replace the old engines with new Caterpillar 3516C diesel engines with a total output of 6,300 horsepower.

 The ship was equipped with a Koden Electronics MDC 1500 Series navigation and surface search radar, which replaced the previously installed radar during the refurbishing works in 2007.